itscodenation/curriculum-15-16/units/10-HTML_CSS2/sessions/2-project/README.md

 **Note:** This is a long period of time for a teenager to be completing a single task.
 Some may need an occasional break from time-to-time.
 Feel free to have a quick off-topic conversation with a student if you see them struggling to focus.

 ### Closing
-After completing sections 1, 2, 3 & 4, encourage students to transfer the code onto their Cloud9 accounts.
+After completing sections 1, 2, 3 & 4, encourage students to transfer the code onto their GitHub accounts.

 What were some of the sneaky ways you learned to use border properties?
 How did you manipulate the gradients and background-size?